amelief/PHPAskIt/README.txt

 ~~~~~~~~~~~~~~~~~~
 ##
-## Askably 3.1 ##
+## PHPAskIt 3.1 ##
                 ##
 ~~~~~~~~~~~~~~~~~~

 === PLEASE NOTE: ===

-This is a *DEVELOPMENT VERSION* of Askably.
+This is a *DEVELOPMENT VERSION* of PHPAskIt.
 It's not alpha, beta or anything like that - it's not even reached testing yet.
 That means there WILL be bugs and possibly security issues, and you should really not use it on a production website.
 I take absolutely no responsibility for anything that does or does not happen as a result of you using development builds.
-For best results, please use the stable version of Askably available from http://amelie.nu/scripts.
+For best results, please use the stable version of PHPAskIt available from http://amelie.nu/scripts.

 ====================

-PLEASE BE SURE TO READ ALL OF THIS FILE BEFORE USING Askably.
+PLEASE BE SURE TO READ ALL OF THIS FILE BEFORE USING PHPAskIt.

 ===================================================================
-Askably (formerly PHPAskIt): Copyright © 2005-2011 Amelie F.
+PHPAskIt 3.1, Copyright © 2005-2011 Amelie F.

-You may:
-- Use and edit/modify Askably however you like, AS LONG AS THE CREDIT LINE STAYS INTACT AND UNEDITED
-- Tell other people about it
-- Ask for help regarding this script at any time

-You may not:
-- Redistribute this script in any way, shape or form without written permission from its creator, whether it has been modified or not
-- Claim ownership of this script, however much you have modified it
-- Earn money by installing, customising, modifying or troubleshooting this script for other people
-- Hold Askably's creator responsible for anything that arises from its use
-- Remove, modify, hide or use any other method to eliminate or render invisible the "Powered by Askably" line at the bottom of the index.php and admin.php files
+PHPAskIt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+PHPAskIt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with PHPAskIt.
+If not, see <http://www.gnu.org/licenses/>.
 ===================================================================